Eligibility Requirements for Open Enrollment Schools

 - You have a choice of applying through the online application site, or by using a paper application.
 (We recommend the online site you can submit your application, receive email/text notifications, and receive and accept offers — all online!)

-- There is no testing required for open enrollment schools – students are selected via computerized lottery, in accordance with the tier system of the Chicago Public Schools.
+- There is no testing required for open enrollment schools – students are selected via computerized lottery.

 - Next, see the step-by-step instructions below, for both the online process and the paper process.

-Step 1: Starting October 1st, go to GoCPS, and click “Apply” at the top of the home page.
-This will allow you to open an account, with an email address as your user name, and create your password.
+Step 1: Go to GoCPS, and click “Sign Up” at the top of the home page.
 You will need a CPS ID number to open an account.
-If you don’t have a CPS ID number, click the link at the top of the page to request a CPS ID.
-You will receive the number within seven business days.
+If you don’t have a CPS ID number, complete the CPS ID Request Form.
+The CPS ID number will be mailed to your home address.
 After you receive the CPS ID, you can continue.

 Step 2: Follow the instructions to enter your information and add your child(ren) to your account.
-Note that you can enter more than one parent/guardian to the account.
+Note that the account can be opened with one primary parent/guardian only.
+If you wish, later in the account creation process, you can add the contact information of another parent/guardian or other persons that you want to receive automated messages regarding application submission and admissions exams scheduling.
 However – and this is very important – the account must be opened with the name and address of the parent/guardian with whom the student resides.
 The address for this parent/guardian will be the address that is used for determining tiers, proximity boundaries, and attendance boundaries.
-If you would like for another parent/guardian to receive communications regarding the account, you can add their contact information later in the account creation process.

 Step 3: After you successfully open an account, you will see the list of all elementary schools to which you can apply, including magnet, magnet cluster, open enrollment and Selective Enrollment Elementary Schools.